buildpacks-community/kpack/rfcs/0000-slsa-attestation.md

 - Currently there's no tools on the market that can actually verify generic key-based attestations.
   [slsa-verifier][slsa-verifier] uses keyless signing and ony supports GitHub Actions and Google Cloud Build, `cosign` does key based verification, but only with its own key type.
+- Should there be a mechanism to opt out of attestation at the Build, Image, or even Namespace level?
+  - Does this mean that if an Image's service account contains a cosign secret, then both image signing and build attestation will be generated?
+- How to integrate SBoMs into the attestation?
+The proposed plan is to generate a URI that can then be recorded in the `runDetails.byproducts` field.
+    - But the SBoM is stored in a layer instead of an image, and there's no CLI that can extract a single layer from an image using just the diffId (other than `pack sbom download`).
+    - The CNB spec splits the SBoM into component (buildpack) pieces, which doesn't create the best user experience.
+      Should we try to combine all of them into a single (or 3 since there's at most 3 formats) SBoM?

 [cluster-wide-cosign-rfc]: https://github.com/samj1912/kpack/blob/cluster-signing/rfcs/0000-cluster-signing.md#key-generation-and-storage
 [slsa-verifier]: https://github.com/slsa-framework/slsa-verifier